Slushi-Github/Slushi-Engine/README.md

 > - In the creation or distribution of malware or malicious software

 ----
-SLE is not made to compete with other engines such as [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine), [SB Engine](https://github.com/Stefan2008Git/FNF-SB-Engine), [Codename Engine](https://github.com/FNF-CNE-Devs/CodenameEngine) (I wonder why CNE developers decompiled SLE; they had no reason to do that?), or any other existing engines.
+SLE is not made to compete with other engines such as [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine), ~~[SB Engine](https://github.com/Stefan2008Git/FNF-SB-Engine)~~, [Codename Engine](https://github.com/FNF-CNE-Devs/CodenameEngine) (I wonder why CNE developers decompiled SLE; they had no reason to do that?), or any other existing engines.
 Instead, SLE is designed to facilitate tasks that might otherwise be challenging and enable you to create modcharts like the ones made in NotITG or Hitmans AD with features beyond simply moving notes or the window.

 In the near future, you can expect to find all C++ code from SLE available as a Haxe library on Haxelib.
 This will allow you to use it in your projects unrelated to FNF.
 The same goes for WinSL. :3:

-[SL-Windows-API](https://lib.haxe.org/p/sl-windows-api/) (usable Windows API functions in Haxe).
+[SL-Windows-API](https://lib.haxe.org/p/sl-windows-api) (usable Windows API functions in Haxe).

 ### Credits: